MichaelCurrin/nested-jekyll-menus/README.md

 ## Note

-_This project is no longer maintained.
-It is a useful demo and prototype that I'll keep.Bbut I have moved on to a bigger and better repo here:  [fractal](https://github.com/MichaelCurrin/fractal) theme.
-One of the improvements is that the `listing.html` layout is not needed - the `page.html` layout is sufficient._
+_This project is no longer maintained._

+_It is still a useful demo and prototype that I'll keep.
+But I have moved on to a bigger and better repo here:  [MichaelCurrin/fractal](https://github.com/MichaelCurrin/fractal) theme.
+Improvements include the `listing.html` layout is not needed and flexbox CSS styling has been used.

 ## Purpose